unlock-protocol/unlock/unlock-protocol-com/blog/ethcc5-2022-ticketing.md

 ## Addendum: How to deal with ticket scammers, scalpers, and other bad actors

 Like any in-demand event, EthCC attracts actors who aim to exploit systems for their own gain.
-Through a number of technical architecture decisions and processes, Unlock Protocol makes things difficult for scalpers for scammers.
+Through a number of technical architecture decisions and processes, Unlock Protocol makes things difficult for scalpers and for scammers.
 These features include:

 * A strong CAPTCHA at purchase time to deter bot purchases
 * Non-transferable NFT tickets to deter aftermarket price inflation